karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/BabyYamlLightWebsiteUserDatabase/addUser.md

 ================

-public [BabyYamlLightWebsiteUserDatabase::addUser](https://github.com/lingtalfi/Light_UserDatabase/blob/master/doc/api/Ling/Light_UserDatabase/BabyYamlLightWebsiteUserDatabase/addUser.md)(array $userInfo) : void
+public [BabyYamlLightWebsiteUserDatabase::addUser](https://github.com/lingtalfi/Light_UserDatabase/blob/master/doc/api/Ling/Light_UserDatabase/BabyYamlLightWebsiteUserDatabase/addUser.md)(array $userInfo) : int

-Adds the user info to the database.
-The user info array depends on the implementor and the application structure.

-An LightUserDatabaseException exception is thrown if the identifier already exists in the database.
+Important: this is an override of the parent method.

+We basically just redefine the return of the method (since the concept of the id now exists), which is an integer representing the id of the user.